Meet the Instructor - Mark Fedkin

 The main areas of my professional interest are renewable energy and environmental sustainability.
 I received my Ph.D. in Geo-Environmental Engineering from Penn State University in 2003.
 Over the past ten years, I worked for the Earth and Mineral Sciences Energy Institute at Penn State, doing research on a variety of renewable energy technologies, especially electrochemical energy systems – fuel cells, electrolyzers, and electrochemical sensors.
 In my studies, I was particularly focused on energy conversion mechanisms that take place at both macro- and nano-scale.
 At the same time, having a diverse *geo*–background (I also have a BS in Geology), I have always been interested in the complex interplay between the global natural and anthropogenic processes, their trends, and feedbacks between them in the planet history.

-I have been teaching and developing courses for RESS for four years now and very much enjoy working with the diverse professional audience in this program.
+I have been teaching and developing courses for RESS for eight years now and very much enjoy working with the diverse professional audience in this program.
 I highly appreciate all the life experience and passion RESS students and faculty bring into the classroom, creating unique atmosphere for peer learning and innovation.

 At Penn State, I have taught a variety of graduate and undergraduate courses, all of which in one way or another explore the roots and components of global energy sustainability: